Purebred sheep: Katahdin

 Any breed of sheep can be selected for the ability to lamb in

 the fall.
 Spring breeding can also be achieved with light or

 hormonal manipulation.
-CIDR's were recently approved by the FDA for use in sheep.
+CIDR's are FDA-approved for use in sheep.
 The introduction of a ram may also stimulate

 estrus activity in seasonally anestrous ewes.

 Sheep raising is more labor intensive than raising

 beef cattle, but there are breeds of sheep which are naturally

 hardy or have been selected for their easy or self-care nature.

 Such breeds include hair sheep, Border and North County Cheviots,

 Coopworths, fine wool breeds, and some of the rare or heritage breeds